Skip to main content

 }

-Please note that the dataset I have provided to you via GitHub has the id field already.
+The dataset I’ve provided via GitHub already has the id field.

-Go ahead and press the explore button next to the Content Source dropdown you should see 250 JSON documents inside your database.
-Success!
+Hit the explore button next to the Content Source dropdown.
+You should see 250 JSON documents inside your database.
+That’s it.

-If you'd like to know how to utilise this data from a Node.js application using the MarkLogic node.js client API please read my other article.
+If you’d like to know how to use this data from a Node.js application with the MarkLogic Node.js Client API, read my other article.